Chapter 14 Correlation and Scatterplots

 0.76862

-This confirms a strong (.77), statistically significant, positive relationship between the level of education and life expectancy.
-Though not quite as strong as the correlation between fertility and life expectancy (-.84), the two correlations are similar enough in value that I consider them to be of roughly the same magnitude.
+This confirms a strong (r=.77), statistically significant, positive relationship between the level of education and life expectancy.
+Though not quite as strong as the correlation between fertility and life expectancy (r=-.84), the two correlations are similar enough in value that I consider them to be of roughly the same magnitude.

 The first two independent variables illustrate what strong positive and strong negative relationships look like.
-In reality, many of our ideas don’t pan out and we end up with scatterplots that have no real pattern and correlations near zero.
+In reality, many research ideas don’t pan out and we end up with correlations near zero.
 If two variables are unrelated there should be no clear pattern in the data points; that is, the data points appear to be randomly dispersed in the scatterplot.
-The figure below shows the relationship between the logged values of the population size41 and country-level outcomes on life expectancy.
+The figure below shows the relationship between the logged values of the population size36 and country-level outcomes on life expectancy.

 #Take the log of population size (in millions)